Skip to content

 Move Construction and Move Assignment

-In the previous article, we laid the groundwork for value categories and rvalue references.
-Now it is time to get to the real work—teaching our classes to truly "move" instead of "copy."
-To be honest, I made quite a few mistakes the first time I wrote a move constructor by hand: forgetting to null out the source object's pointer, forgetting to handle self-assignment, and being unclear on when to add noexcept...
-This article shares all the pitfalls I stumbled into, hoping to save you some headaches.
+In the previous post, we laid the groundwork for value categories and rvalue references.
+Now it's time for the real work—making our classes truly "move" instead of "copy".
+Honestly, I made quite a few mistakes when I first wrote move constructors by hand: forgetting to null out the source object's pointer, forgetting to handle self-assignment, and not being sure when to add noexcept.
+This article shares the pitfalls I've encountered to help you avoid these detours.

-We will start with a simple but realistic scenario: implementing our own dynamic buffer class, and using it to step-by-step understand move construction, move assignment, and the so-called "Rule of Five."
+We will start with a simple but realistic scenario: implementing a dynamic buffer class ourselves, and using it to understand move constructors, move assignment, and the so-called "Rule of Five" step by step.

-Why We Need Move Semantics—Starting with the Cost of Copying
+Why We Need Move—Starting with the Cost of Copying

-Suppose you are writing a text processing tool that needs to frequently pass large blocks of text data between functions.
-Let us first look at a very basic dynamic buffer implementation:
+Suppose you are writing a text processing tool that needs to pass large chunks of text data between functions frequently.
+Let's look at a naive dynamic buffer implementation first:

 cpp